Emergency Response System

 What Happens at the Installation:

-1. The Ponoka FCSS Program Coordinator explains the program to the subscriber and has the subscriber complete and sign a monitoring service agreement, equipment replacement fee agreement and a telephone line waiver.
+1. A member of the Ponoka FCSS Lifeline team explains the program to the subscriber and has the subscriber complete and sign a monitoring service agreement, equipment replacement fee agreement and a telephone line waiver.

-2. The Program Coordinator will install the system, show the subscriber how to use it, and will test the system to ensure that the system is working prior to her departure.
+2. A member of the Ponoka FCSS Lifeline team will install the system, show the subscriber how to use it, and will test the system to ensure that the system is working prior to her departure.

-3. The Program Coordinator will explain to the subscriber how to call for help and what to do while waiting for help to arrive.
+3. A member of the Ponoka FCSS Lifeline team will explain to the subscriber how to call for help and what to do while waiting for help to arrive.

-4. The Program Coordinator will install a lock-box on the outside if the subscriber has requested one.
+4. A member of the Ponoka FCSS Lifeline team will install a lock-box on the outside if the subscriber has requested one.

 5. Payment for the installation, lockbox if applicable, and first month’s monitoring fee is due at the time of the installation.
 Thereafter, a bill will be mailed monthly to the subscriber or the individual responsible for payment.